 - Economic Abuse

-I am sure most of you might not have known about last three abuses being a part of domestic violence.
+I am sure most of you might not have known about last three cases of abuse being a part of domestic violence.
 Now let me elaborate each one through the legal definition –

 Verbal and Emotional Abuse

-This definition includes – “Insult, ridicule, humiliation, name calling or specially insult for not having a child” or “repeated threat to cause physical pain to any person to whom the aggrieved person is related”.
+This definition includes – “Insult, ridicule, humiliation, name-calling or especially insult for not having a child” or “repeated threat to cause physical pain to any person to whom the aggrieved person is related”.

 So you understand that if your wife is working and is not contributing to the family under a fair legal system that would have been considered as domestic violence against a man.

 Now let’s consider another scenario.
 How many times did your wife go on shopping and ended up spending extra money to buy unnecessary stuff?
 Do you understand that it was domestic violence by the wife against the husband?
 This is the money that the husband has earned so has full right over it, but was denied use of it because the wife has spent it.
 Under this definition, this act by the wife should also be called domestic violence against the husband.
 However, since only a woman can be aggrieved in this law, the husband is NOT considered as a victim even when his own money is misappropriated.

 Definition of economic abuse continues as “disposal of household effects, any alienation of assets …in which the aggrieved person has an interest….”
 Here it is considered that wife has interest in husband’s ancestral property or other movable or immovable property but the husband has no interest in wife’s property as the definition of ‘aggrieved party’ itself is a woman.
 Also, any interest shown on wife’s property by the husband is considered as dowry whether the opposite is considered as a woman’s rights.

 So if your wife has disposed off any of her valuables (say ornaments) without telling you or alienated you from her assets (e.g. her parental property and given the property to her brothers instead), that would have also considered as domestic violence against you (husband) if we had a fair definition of the law.